-To enable our community to thrive with reliable clean water, the water utility is planning to invest more than \$1 billion in water and wastewater infrastructure between 2021 and 2025.
+To enable our community to thrive with reliable clean water, the Water Department is planning to invest more than \$1 billion in water and wastewater infrastructure between 2021 and 2025.
 The investments include funding for master planning, operational enhancements, initiatives that support City Council priorities, regulatory mandates, and infrastructure rehabilitation.
 Major projects include the Sanitary Sewer Overflow Initiative, the new Mary's Creek Water Reclamation Facility, Lake Arlington and Clear Fork lift stations and force mains, and a major transmission main from Eagle Mountain Water Treatment Plant to Hicks Field.
-The Capital Improvement Plan also supports a new Supervisory Control and Data Acquisition System for managing and operating the water treatment and distribution systems, as well as water treatment plants, pipeline, storage, and pumping improvements related to growth.